-Each child is unique, with his or her own challenges and gifts.
+Each child is unique, with their own challenges and gifts.
 We make every effort to provide support so that all students can reach their goals.
 The Government of Yukon provides individualized education programming (IEP) to meet the learning needs of all students.

 Examples of support that we provide include: